What to do after the fire

 - Valuables such as credit cards, cheque-books, insurance policies, savings account books, money and jewellery.

-Notify these people of your new address
+Notify others of your new/temporary address

 - Your employer.